conan-io/docs/uploading_packages/remotes.rst

 Remotes
 =======

-In the previous sections, we built several packages in our computer, those packages are stored in the local cache, typically *~/.conan/data*.
-Now, you might want to upload them to a conan server for later reuse on another machine, project, or for sharing them.
+In the previous sections, we built several packages on our computer that were stored in the local cache, typically under *~/.conan/data*.
+Now, you might want to upload them to a Conan server for later use on another machine, project, or for sharing purposes.

-Conan packages can be uploaded to different remotes previously configured with a name and an URL.
+Conan packages can be uploaded to different remotes previously configured with a name and a URL.
 The remotes are just servers used as binary repositories that store packages by reference.

-There are several possibilities to have a server where to upload packages:
+There are several possibilities when uploading packages to a server:

 For private development: